 Highland Cattle: Farm Animals for Production or Pets for Small Farms?

 The author of this article is a Farm Veterinarian in the United Kingdom and, in his career, has encountered both Highland Cattle kept as pets and for beef production.
-In both situations, it was clear as these animals are a unique breed.
+In both situations, it was clear that these animals are a unique breed.

 They are valued for their hardiness, high-quality beef, and natural ease in calving – making them suitable for breeding and meat production.
 Their beef is lean, well-marbled, and flavorful, increasing their value in the market.
-However, the growth of calves can be slow and unsuitable for profitable or intensive beef production, which has made this breed slowly reduce its presence in the beef industry.
+However, the growth of calves can be slow and unsuitable for profitable or intensive beef production, which has caused this breed to slowly reduce its presence in the beef industry.

 Beware of Genetic Disorders in Miniature Cattle Breeds